crocs-muni/usable-cert-validation/_guides/gnutls.md

 ## Optional: Checking revocation using local CRLs

-In case when the file containing the certificate revocation list (CRL) is stored locally, it is possible to add this file to the gnutls credentials structure.
+In case when the file containing the certificate revocation list (CRL) is stored locally, it is possible to add this file to the GnuTLS credentials structure.
 GnuTLS will use this CRL to validate the certificates during the TLS handshake.
 It is also possible to add multiple CRL files by calling the appropriate API call multiple times.
 Supported formats are PEM and DER.

 In our example, we assume that the CRL file is stored in a file called `crl.pem`.